3.5 Selection: Change in gene- and genotype frequencies, and effect of population size

 If you define population size (pop. size) you can simulate random changes in gene frequencies over time.

-If you define more populations (number of pop.) you get an average estimate of the gene frequenices over generations and its standard error.
+If you define more populations (number of pop.) you get an average estimate of the gene frequencies over generations and its standard error.

 If you use large and many populations the simulation might take several minutes, start with few and small populations so you can have an impression of the time consumption on your computer.

-For utilization of the deterministic model the upper part of this applet go to applet 3.4 and its explanation.
+For utilization of a deterministic model go to the program 3.4 and its explanation.

 Example: